Procedure Guide ·Neuter ·2026

 Neuter Coverage Basics

-Standard accident and illness policies do not cover neutering since it's an elective procedure.
-Some insurers offer wellness or preventive care add-ons that reimburse $50-$150 toward neuter surgery.
-These plans cost $10-$25/month and cover other routine care too.
+Standard policies do not cover neutering since it's elective.
+Wellness add-ons reimburse $50-$150 toward neuter surgery, costing $10-$25/month and covering other routine care.

 Red flag · Waiting period